-We tested the operational factors of dual service scenarios (food and beverage and front desk) in social and non-social scenarios.
+We tested the operational factor of dual service scenarios (food and beverage and front desk) in social and non-social scenarios.
 This study is verified by two major operational service process through two experiments.
 This is possible by using different specific context centred scenarios which should decrease generalisability.
-In pursuant, we theorise that the acceptance or rejection of a service is primarily caused by the demographics of the study and not specifically on the service context alone, which sheds some doubts on Yang et al. (2021) assumption on diversity of service context as the solitary factor towards the effect of anthropomorphism on service robots, additionally, by using a transdiagnostic method, we lower psychological invariance A mechanistically transdiagnostic approach identifies psychological processes, triggers the efficiency motivation which induces a performance expectation effect (Yang et al., 2021) therefore applicable to human and robotic studies.
+In pursuant, we theorise that the acceptance or rejection of a service is primarily caused by the demographics of the study and not specifically on the service context alone, which sheds some doubts on Yang et al., (2021) assumption on diversity of service context as the solitary factor towards the effect of anthropomorphism on service robots, additionally, by using a transdiagnostic strategy, we lower psychological invariance.
+Conventional behavioural studies originated from cognitive behavioural theories leveraged on cognitive-affective, interpersonal, and cognitive behavioural features.
+A mechanistically transdiagnostic approach identifies psychological processes, triggers the efficiency motivation which induces a performance expectation effect (Yang et al., 2021), therefore applicable to human and functional machinery studies.

-The transdiagnostic mechanics which is traditionally employed in psychiatric studies has been applied here for the first time on humans and machines.
-This method which is especially appropriate for researching behavioural patterns, cognition, and perception has a strategic fit for our study.
-We seek an understanding of how knowledge about our social scenarios develops through experience and the influence of these structures on memory, information processing, attitudes, and judgment of HSRs transdiagnostic perspective of behaviour and may facilitate the development of pathway-specific intervention strategies.
+In pursuant we propose a novel technique known as the transdiagnostic mechanics which is traditionally employed in psychiatric studies.
+This method which is especially appropriate for researching behavioural patterns, cognition, and perception, which has a strategic fit for our study.
+We seek to have an understanding of how knowledge about our social scenarios develops through experience and the influence of these structures on memory, information processing, attitudes, and judgment of HSRs transdiagnostic account of behaviour and may facilitate the development of pathway-specific intervention strategies.
 In this interventionist study, we employ cluster sampling to test participants across hotels.
-We employed a two (anthropomorphism: upper limits vs. lower limits) $\times$ two (ostensive dominion: upper limits vs. lower limits) amid experimental layout.
-The participants received multiple HSRs exposures in front desk and food and beverage settings using three distinct technological service interventions (service delivery video clip, image of service setting, and HSR).
-Drawing on a sample of 1311 guests from twenty four metropolitan hotels and resorts across SEA, we evaluated consumer acceptance behaviour toward HSRs in low- and high- perceived control contexts.
+We employed a two (anthropomorphism: upper limits vs. lower limits) × two (ostensive dominion: upper limits vs. lower limits) amid experimental layout.
+The participants received multiple HSRs exposures in front desk and food and beverage settings using three distinct technological service interventions (service delivery video, image of service setting, and HSR).
+Drawing on a sample of 1311 guests from twenty four metropolitan hotels and resorts across Southeast Asia, we evaluated consumer acceptance behaviour toward HSRs in low- and high- perceived control contexts.
 However, the theoretical and practical understanding of HSRs and humans, its adaptive process and acceptance for consumers and companies are scarce (Beckerle et al., 2018) and remains inconclusive.